Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1276.9666666666667,1307.57972.md

 ### Transcript

-> were using we're using visual studio we're using a real engine we're using perforce as our let's go version control yeah thank you Jesus I'm programmer I was like well how do you put stuff in the Bing where you use it for language it's great I'm on Linux
+> I saw someone asking about what tools were using we're using visual studio we're using a real engine we're using perforce as our let's go version control yeah thank you Jesus I'm programmer I was like well how do you put stuff in the Bing where you use it for language it's great I'm on Linux okay will the move to have fixed obi